Victoria’s waterfront geology, Part 1: Harling Point

 The Harling Point Erratic, also known as Harpoon or Devilfish Rock, is exceptional both in appearance and location.
 So distinctive is its appearance that oral legends among the Songhees First Nations people about this stone have been passed down to the present day.
 The stone’s vertical orientation is said to have resulted when a disrespectful complaining seal fishermen was turned into a stone harpoon by the angry Transformer.
 Another legend explains that if one were to walk out to the stone and touch it (low tide is necessary) the protein rich devilfish (Pacific octopus) would rise up and be easily captured.

-The Harllng Point Harpoon erratic sits beyond a deep glacial grove ground into granitic bedrock.
+The Harllng Point Harpoon erratic sits beyond a deep glacial groove ground into bedrock.
 Bud Hardwick photo.

-The setting of this large vertical stone is remarkable as well.
-It sits on a bedrock platform scoured by sediment carried in the base of the Vashon glacial lobe around 15,000 years ago.
+The geologic setting of this large vertical stone is worth noting.
+The erratic sits on a bedrock platform of marine mudstone scoured by sediment carried in the base of the Vashon glacial lobe around 15,000 years ago.
 The large, long parallel grooves are unmistakable.
 It is easy to imagine (if not correctly) that this very stone was responsible for the groove it straddles.

-Salt-and-pepper granodiorite at Harling Point.
+Salt-and-pepper granodiorite of Harpoon Rock.
 Bud Hardwick photo.

 A portion of the Chinese cemetery at Harling Point.
 There may be as many as 1000 burials here.
 Bud Hardwick photo.